jluispcardenas/tetris/README.md

 # Tetris
-Tetris game on 200 lines of code
+A clone of the **Tetris** game in 200 lines of code

 # Play at
 https://tetris-seven.now.sh/

+## Licence

+This project is licensed under the MIT License